Marzac02/LuminaEngineExperimentation/README.md

 - **Missing v143 toolset?** Install it via Visual Studio Installer -> Individual Components -> MSVC v143 Build Tools
 - **"Cannot find .generated.h" error?** Build again - Visual Studio sometimes needs a second pass to detect new files
 - **Python not found?** Ensure Python is added to PATH during installation (check "Add Python to PATH" when installing)
+- **Error C1076 compiler limit: internal heap limit reached** - Try again, this is currently an issue with a font file.
 - **Build fails?** [Submit an issue](https://github.com/mrdrelliot/LuminaEngine/issues) or contact me on Discord

 **Note:** The `LUMINA_DIR` environment variable is set automatically during build.
 If needed, set it manually: